eagle840/katacoda-labs/keycloakOnK8s/step1.md

 You are now on the Master realm configuration page, but let's create our own realm.

 At the top of the left menu, hover over Master.
 When a button to add a Realm appears, click it.
-Give the realm a name, such as katacoda, and click create.
+Give the realm a name, 'katacoda', and click create.

 # Creating a realm role